darrenboyd/vimfiles/README.md

 ### File switching (Command-T)

+__Beware of Command-T compilation on OS-X__

+It is important that Command-T, vim and MacVim (if you are using it) are all compiled against the same Ruby.
+I use HomeBrew RVM, so this was easy to do on OS-X 10.9.4 by doing the following...

+  # rvm uninstall macvim
+  # rvm system do brew install macvim
+  # ln -s /usr/local/bin/mvim ~/bin/vim  # adjust to your tastes
+  # cd ~/.vim/bundle/command-t/ruby/command-t/
+  # make clean
+  # rvm system do ruby extconf.rb
+  # rvm system do make

 * `,,` alternates between two most recent buffers
 * `,f` - jump to file:
   * `,F` - search in directory of current buffer